Mustafa-79/Succession-Planning/README.md

 ### Employee

-- **Sign-up Tutorial**: Acquaints first-time users with the basics of the app.
+- **Registration Tutorial**: Features a step-by-step tutorial presented in an iframe on the registration page.
+This tutorial assists new employees in registering effortlessly, enabling them to commence their journey with the organization in a streamlined and intuitive manner.
 - **View Dashboard**: Provides statistics and information relevant to the employee's role.
 - **View Open Positions**: Displays open positions for promotion within the department.
 - **Promotion Position Skill Set Information**: Details the skills needed for promotion roles hierarchically.